karthik1997/Reverse_Image_Search/README.md

 # Reverse_Image_Search
+Ever wondered how the Google Image Search works…………………..?
+Well, It ain't any rocket science.
+The procedure Behind the screen is Reverse Image Search Algorithm.
-An optimised algorithm for searching the relevant images in a given dataset with the help of Deep Learning and classical machine learning approach.
+I have implemented a miniature version of the same with the help of classical ML and Deep Learning Techniques.
+Tried the results with some real world data to check the robustness